 Our research has proven that marijuana users have lower cerebral blood flow than non-users.
 The most predictive region separating these two groups is low blood flow in the hippocampus on concentration brain SPECT imaging.This work suggests that marijuana use has damaging influences in the brain – particularly regions important in memory and learning and known to be affected by Alzheimer’s.
 Our research demonstrates that marijuana can have significant negative effects on brain function.
 The media has given a general impression that marijuana is a safe recreational drug, this research directly challenges that notion.

 Several studies of perfusion imaging in marijuana users have shown similar results compared to ours.
 A small O15 PET study in a sample of 12 marijuana users used a randomized clinical trial design to examine brain perfusion before and after marijuana use.
 The study results found frontal, temporal and occipital lobe hypo-perfusion – all findings concordant with our study.

 At Amen Clinics, we can help you and your loved ones overcome the stigma and suffering associated with ADD/ADHD, anxiety, depression, brain injury, weight loss, addictions, memory issues, brain fog, and other emotional and cognitive issues.
-If you are ready to regain control over your life or help a loved one do the same, give us a call at 888-288-9834 or visit our website for more information.
+If you are ready to regain control over your life or help a loved one do the same, give us a call at 888-288-9834 or schedule a visit for more information.